What safety protocols are in place at Divine Mercy Catholic Academy (DMCA)?

 Bus transportation to and from Divine Mercy Catholic Academy campuses for K-6 students is provided by your local public school district.
 Any district within 10 miles of the campus of your choice is required to provide transportation.
 Please call our school office or your school district’s transportation coordinator for details.

 Yes, all children in grades K-6 wear uniforms.
 Uniform requirements vary by grade level and there are different options for boys and girls.
 Detailed uniform policies can be found by clicking here.
 Our PreK students do not wear uniforms.
 Our youngest learners typically wear clothing that is most comfortable for them.
 However, for safety purposes, we ask families to refrain from sending their PreK children to school in sandals, flip-flops or open-toed shoes.

-Does DMCA provide before or after school care?
+Does DMCA provide after school care?

 Can I visit the school?